google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/javascript-startup-optimization/index.md

     * Use [HTTP
       caching](/web/fundamentals/performance/optimizing-content-efficiency/http-caching)
       to ensure browsers cache responses effectively.
-Determine optimal lifetimes for scripts (max-age) & supply validation tokens (ETag) to avoid transferring unchanged bytes.
+Determine optimal lifetimes for scripts (max-age) and supply validation tokens (ETag) to avoid transferring unchanged bytes.
-    * Service Worker caching can make your app network resilient & give you eager access to features like [V8’s code cache](https://v8project.blogspot.com/2015/07/code-caching.html).
+    * Service Worker caching can make your app network resilient and give you eager access to features like [V8’s code cache](https://v8project.blogspot.com/2015/07/code-caching.html).
     * Use long-term caching to avoid having to re-fetch resources that haven't